How to find us:

 No. But we now have a chair lift for the second floor.
 And for three years or so I pushed a wheelchair up a rather substantial ramp outside.
 I made it out of the old town dock that I dragged home from the dump, but when my buddy Bill didn't need it any more I hooked onto it with my tractor and hauled it out back.
 However, if someone would give us a couple day's notice, I could haul it back.
 Those who sit in wheelchairs and those of us who have pushed them realize how important ramps are.

-Yes.
-But that's a joke in St. George, Maine, isn't it?
+That's a joke in St. George, Maine, isn't it?
 When friends from away call and ask if we have an air conditioner I laugh, because there is hardly a day in July and August when I do not wear my snowmobile suit.
 (Keep going and you'll see a picture of me in snowmobile suit and sweater.)
 All last August I had a big "Heated Room" sign out front.

 The mean temperature for July and August in St. George, Maine is 64 degrees.
 Our average high for July and August is 71.5 degrees.
 Our average low for July and August is 57 degrees.